-Learn the state-of-the art in property and geological facies modeling using the stochastic simulations for reliable and accurate assessment of uncertainties
+Learn the state-of-the-art in reservoir characterization and property and facies modeling using the stochastic simulations.

 Who should attend